shawnhung0714/blockchainhomework/homework1.md

 ## Q1:What is a trust machine?

-In order to reduce massive authentication in large institutions, such as governments, banks, or other financial firms, a new technology, distributed ledger technology(DLT), have been developed to reduce the huge cost of these processes while keeping their business still trustworthy.
-This new technology can create automatic trusting, so it is also called 'Trust Machine', trying to replace 'Trust Companies.'
+In order to reduce massive authentication in large institutions, such as governments, banks, or other financial firms, a new technology, distributed ledger technology(DLT), have been developed to reduce the huge cost of the authentication while keeping their business still trustworthy.
+This new technology creates automatic trusting, so it is also called 'Trust Machine', trying to replace 'Trust Companies.'

-In the future, people would no longer need to take so many boiler-plate processes to make financial business to be trustworthy by Trust Machines rather than some institutions, releasing labours from mundane tasks and promoting transaction records accuracy.
+In the future, people would no longer need to take so many mundane tasks by introduction of Trust Machines rather than some institutions.

 ## Q2:How distributed ledger is different from DB(Data Base)?